 Turtle Beach is all about bringing an intense audio experience to gamers, allowing for a true immersion into whatever fantasy world they prefer.
 A gaming headset brings a different feel to PC and console games of all types and is essentially mandatory for MMOs or multiplayer genres.
 Speakers simply don’t deliver the quality of sound gamers crave and relying on cheap headphones or earbuds designed for music limits the experience.
 Even if you’re on a tight budget, there are still dedicated gaming headphones such as the Ear Force X12.

 As far as Turtle Beach’s introductory headsets go you really can beat the X12.
-Sure, if may be an older model now but the quality is still there.
-In fact, with it’s lower price due to older age, it’s arguably an even better deal than it was before.
+Sure, it may be an older model now but the quality is still there.
+In fact, with its lower price due to older age, it’s arguably an even better deal than it was before.
 While the Ear Force X12 headphones originally sold for $59.95, you can now get them for $39.95 directly from Turtle Beach.
 You may also be able to find them for even less from certain retailers like Amazon.
-Turtle Beach - Ear Force X12 Amplified Stereo Gaming Headset - Xbox 360 (Discontinued by Manufacturer)

 If you enjoy gaming on a PC or console, do yourself a favor and get your feet wet with the X12.

 Specs and Features of the Ear Force X12

 As far as gaming headsets go, the Ear Force X12 is quite basic.
 Here is a rundown of the details:

 - Impressive 16′ long cable